bcoles/kasld/README.md

 Additional noteworthy techniques not included for various reasons.

-KASLD checks for TSX/RTM support and Meltdown vulnerability, but does not implement these techniques.
+KASLD performs rudimentary checks for several hardware vulnerabilities, such as TSX/RTM support and Spectre / Meltdown vulnerabilities, but does not implement these techniques.
 Refer to:

 * [vnik5287/kaslr_tsx_bypass](https://github.com/vnik5287/kaslr_tsx_bypass)
 * [paboldin/meltdown-exploit](https://github.com/paboldin/meltdown-exploit)